 Tour 1 - Virginia City

-The Virginia City tour will visit historic mining town of Virginia City Nevada.
+The Virginia City tour will visit historic mining town of Virginia City Nevada and take a ride on the Historic Virginia & Truckee (V&T) Railroad.
 In 1849 just down the hill form Virginia City, Nevada had its first gold discovery in Dayton.
 Prospectors slowly worked their way uphill from the discovery looking for the source and in 1859 they eventually discovered the Comstock Lode.
 The Comstock Lode was arguably the richest silver despot in the US and had multiple boom and bust cycles with the mines reaching over 4,000’ in depth by the turn of the 19th century.
 Many mining techniques and safety standards were developed in Virginia City and used across the west.

 The vast majority of the mining was complete by the 1930’s but in 1942 the War Production Board Order L-208 put an abrupt end to gold and silver mining in Nevada.
 Virginia City still survived as a small community with a small population of 855 and was listed as in the National Register of Historic Places in 1961.
 When walking through downtown Virginia City on the wooden sidewalks with saloons and shops still intact form the late 1800’s, it feels like you stepped back into time to a previous century.